Tom Bahler: Later career

 Bahler wrote the Bobby Sherman hit "Julie, Do Ya Love Me" (1970) and Cher's 1972 hit "Living in a House Divided".
 "She's Out of My Life", recorded by Michael Jackson and other artists, was written by Bahler in 1979.
 It has been claimed he wrote "She's Out of My Life" about Karen Carpenter, who broke up with Bahler after discovering he had fathered a child with another woman, but Bahler says the song was written about Rhonda Rivera.
 In 1985, he was the associate producer of the Grammy Award-winning "We Are the World", which he considers his most significant project.

-Bahler is an associate of Quincy Jones.
+Bahler was an associate of Quincy Jones.
 He has also worked with B. J. Thomas, Neil Diamond, Sonny & Cher, David Cassidy and Billy Joel.

 For television and film, Bahler produced the music for the Miss USA, Miss Teen USA and Miss Universe Pageants for a number of years and he composed the music for a number of movies and scored a number of soundtracks.
 He made cameo appearances in movies such as Wag The Dog, also composing the song, "The American Dream" for the film.

+Death

+Bahler died on March 2, 2026, at the age of 82, after a "long illness".